-Patent Costs
+Patent and Licensing Costs

-Due to the significant uncertainty associated with the successful development of one or more commercially viable products based on the Company's research efforts and any related patent applications, all patent costs, including patent-related legal and filing fees, are expensed as incurred.
+Due to the significant uncertainty associated with the successful development of one or more commercially viable products based on the Company's research efforts and related patent applications, all patent-related legal and filing fees and licensing-related legal fees are expensed as incurred.
+Patent and licensing costs are included in general and administrative costs in the Company's condensed consolidated statements of operations.